We’re here to take care of all your transmission needs. We take care of all vehicle makes & models.

 How to care for your automatic transmission:

-Makers tell you automatic transmissions don’t need servicing but specialists in the field say regular maintenance is required to keep them working the way they should.
+Even though some vehicle manufacturers tell you automatic transmissions don’t need servicing, specialists in the field say regular maintenance is required to keep them working the way they should.
 It doesn’t matter what you’re told, oil breaks down over time & with high temperature its efficiency is reduced.

 The service routine recommended by specialists for cars in normal use is to change the automatic transmission fluid (ATF) and filter every 12 months, which equates to 20,000 km and carry out a full flush of the transmission every 2 years.
 For vehicles working in more punishing conditions, such as hilly terrain, on sandy tracks, using 4-wheel drive or towing regularly, those intervals should be reduced.